vetscience/Assemblosis/README.md

 An annotated example of the YAML file for Caenorhabditis elegans assembly.
 ```
-# Root of the directory, which contains the PacBio raw data
+# Top level directory, which contains the PacBio raw data
 # The script looks for all .h5 files recursively in given directory
 pacBioDataDir:
   class: Directory